Casper Snow Mattress Review

 46 mm

-Despite the additional polyfoam built into the border of the mattress, its edge support is just mediocre.
-When you sit or sleep near the edge, you feel like you might slip off, limiting the comfortable sleeping surface and making it harder to get in and out of bed.
+Despite the additional polyfoam built into the mattress's border, its edge support is mediocre.
+When you sit or sleep near the edge, you feel like you might slip off, which limits the comfortable sleeping surface and makes it harder to get in and out of bed.

 If solid edge support is important to you, consider an option with pocket coils reinforcing the sides.
-For example, the Helix Midnight 2024 uses tightly-coiled 15-gauge pocket springs, giving the mattress fantastic edge support.
+For example, both the Helix Midnight 2024 and the Brooklyn Bedding Signature Hybrid feature tightly coiled 15-gauge pocket springs, which provide fantastic edge support.

 8.7